hhollandmoritz/NWT_analyses/NWT_modeling/README.md

 __Get familiar with CLM__
 - [ ] Set up single point case at Harvard forest
 - [ ] Run with CLM5 forcings, then migrate to NEON data
-- [ ] Bening looking at output from SP and BGC simulations
+- [ ] Begin looking at output from SP and BGC simulations

 __Forcing data__
 - [ ] Run CLM5 w/ default (GSWP3  forcing for NWT grid)